The Divided Heart: Production

-Reception and awards
+Reception

+The Monthly Film Bulletin wrote: "From a real-life story of ready emotional appeal, the director Charles Crichton and his writer Jack Whittingham have made a film notable first of all for its sincerity, its evident response to the material. ... this likeable and sometimes impressive film can be saluted as a British drama welcomely unafraid of an emotional response to an emotional situation."

+Kine Weekly wrote: "Heart-searing, yet intelligent and tremendously provocative weepie, set in a picturesque Bavarian village. ...
+The leading players, fully conscious of their responsibilities, seldom miss a trick, and atmosphere is impeccable.
+A profound human document and undoubted woman's film, it should, despite its lack of big stars, carn wide approbation."

+Variety wrote: "At no time does the script measure up to the real heartache of the actual incident and there is rarely more than a superficial approach to this postwar problem.
+The cast is more than adequate, however, and Comell Borchers and Yvonne Mitchell give stirring performances as. the two mothers involved In 'the dilemma.
+Armin Dahlen is not too convincing as the other foster parent but Alex ander Knox is always dignified as ihe chief justice."

-The Divided Heart was a popular and critical success, being highly praised for its sensitivity, emotional impact and the even-handedness with which it dealt with its subject matter.
-While noting that the film's ending reportedly left many viewers feeling disappointed and let down, critics conceded that it would have been impossible for a storyline of this nature to reach a conclusion which pleased everyone.
-In a contemporary review in The New York Times, noted critic Bosley Crowther wrote: "This is a bleak, heart-rending problem, as it is finely presented in this film with exceptionally sensitive understanding and scrupulous integrity.
-And the fact that it cannot be unraveled to the satisfaction of all...is simply an indication that a happy solution is beyond the power of a man as wise as Solomon—or even the author of the script—to hit upon."
+In The New York Times, critic Bosley Crowther wrote: "This is a bleak, heart-rending problem, as it is finely presented in this film with exceptionally sensitive understanding and scrupulous integrity.
+And the fact that it cannot be unraveled to the satisfaction of all... is simply an indication that a happy solution is beyond the power of a man as wise as Solomon – or even the author of the script – to hit upon."

-Awards
+Accolades

 The Divided Heart was nominated in six categories at the 1955 British Academy Film Awards and won three, with Mitchell being named Best British Actress and Borchers picking up the Best Foreign Actress award.
 Separate awards for British and foreign actresses were given between 1952 and 1967 (after which they were combined into one Best Actress award), and this was the only year in which both awards were won by actresses from the same film.
 The film also won the UN Award.
 It also received nominations in the Best Film and Best British Film categories, and Whittingham was nominated for Best British Screenplay.
 In the U.S., The Divided Heart was named among the top 5 foreign films at the 1955 National Board of Review Awards.